-The girl in the yellow parka let go from Norse's hand with a sigh.
-Amber eyes, curly chestnut blonde with freckles floating on her tan, healthy-looking cheeks.
+The girl in the yellow parka let go of Norse's hand with a sigh.
+Amber eyes and curly chestnut blonde hair with freckles floating on her tan, healthy-looking cheeks.

 "It's okay, Kate."

-A cool voice was heard from the other side of the deck.
+A cool voice emanated from the other side of the deck.

 A girl in a white blouse held onto a handrail on the bow.